eucesar/MongoDB-conhecendo-um-banco-de-dados-NoSQL/README.md

   <img align="center" alt="mysql" height="90" width="150" src="./mysql.png">
 </p>

-> 🌱👨‍💻 - Paginate your data with LIMIT, filter queries with HAVING, understand the difference between LEFT and RIGHT JOIN, know how to use Sub-Queries, use MySQL functions, sort your data using ORDER BY, group data with GROUP BY.
+> 🌱👨‍💻 - I got to know NoSQL, installed MongoDB, created database and collections Import data from a JSON file, performed searches using the Find method, updated data using the Update method, and removed data using the Delete method.
 I created this project using the Alura course.

 ## Download